edoardo849/mercato/README.md

 =====

 ## Logic
-Mercato is a console application that will scrape a grocery store's web page and grab every product's url children page for additional information.
+Mercato is a console application intended to scrape a Saynsbury's test page and grab every product's url children page for additional information.

 This task could be completed with PHP, Java or Go.
 However, I have chosen Go because of the possibility to run every scrape request as a concurrent goroutine, thus augmenting the response time.